Dual Credit/Early Admission (Concurrent Enrollment) Programs

 - A student with a composite score of 23 on the PLAN with a 19 or higher on Math test earns a waiver form the TSI Math requirement.
 (PLAN exemption is only for students attempting dual credit enrollment.)

-A student with an SAT score (Math + Reading) of at least 1070 and a Math score of at least 500 is exempt from the Math requirement. *For students who took the redesigned SAT in March 2016 or later: TSI exemption scores have yet to be approved by the state.
-Exemption scores will be posted when available.
+A student with an SAT score (Math + Reading) of at least 1070 and a Math score of at least 500 is exempt from the Math requirement.
+(Test taken prior to March 2016)

 A student with an ACT composite score of at least 23 and a Math score of at least 19 is exempt from the Math requirement.